Xdynix/PixivPixie/README.md

 cons.

 This package is designed to serve as a proxy API for `PixivPy`.
-User can just fetch illusts they want and doesn't need to think about trifles like paging parameters or response's json structure.
+User can just fetch illustrations they want and doesn't need to think about trifles like paging parameters or response's json structure.

 My main motivation is to write a pixiv crawler to download images.
 So unrelated APIs are not implemented.